 There are other times that I need to be surrounded by my bisexual community.
 To be connected to others who know how it feels to be called an ally to a community you are actually a member of.
 And how important it is to be seen as all of me.
 I need to be able to talk to people who know how it feels to live out loud and just once have it unequivocally celebrated.
 How imperative it is to honor elation for interactions that for others might not even rank.

 I have the needs of a queer person, but am not considered unless I shout to be heard.
 There is a difference between knowing you should have a seat at the table and being welcomed to sit down.
 There is a toll between knowing you belong and having to ask to be included.
-I am not and bisexual.
-I am the B in LGBT.
+I am not "and bisexual".
+I am the B in LGBTI.
 But the differences, the tolls, this is what life is like for me, a bisexual woman married to a straight man.
 And this is what life is like for many bisexual people.

 Love is love and a bisexual woman being loved by a straight man without condition is what love can look like for a queer person.
 Many queer people, in fact.
 He thinks I'm funny and I think he's cute and sometimes when we're watching a movie we both think she's cute and that is also love winning.

 I am proud to call him my family.
 As I look around today — at our peaceful happy home, at this little family we've created, at the future in store — I can't imagine a world in which this doesn't come to be.
 It is my truth.
 He is my home.